UCDFInterNLP/UCDF/README.md

 4. Evaluate the quality of UCDF.
 	- We evalute the quality of UCDF with qualitative method and quantitative method.
 You can conduct quantitative experiment if there exists benchmark dataset.
 Since there are not a lot of benchmark datasets related to User-defined content (content-agnostic) in a real-world, you probably should implement using qualitative analysis.
 	- materials related to this task is in 'fine_tuning' folder.
+	- If you want to evaluate the quality of UCDF on other contents quantitatively, you should build your own customized test data.
+See (5.
+Customized test data).

 5. Customized test data
 	- We can check customized test data which is used in User-content detection task (Section4.2)